amm4rdev/Ammar-ST20247757_CIS5013/README.md

 had to alter closing kit as it had old bitbucket link for the repo which is not being used anymore.
 07/01/2024

 added in readme to add in the time management i have worked on since i had problems with gitbash and git as a whole.
+08/01/2024

+changed camera to isometeric but you can still zoom out and not in and also added in a second player showing movement wasd movement and updated closing kit and poster as well.